 If we don’t exercise our bodies, our muscles lose their health or “tone.”
 While the brain is not a muscle, the same applies to our cognitive fitness—if we don’t use it, we lose it.
-The focus in senior living has begun to shift from prioritizing physical condition only to that of including cognitive fitness for older adults as well.
+The focus in senior living has begun to shift from prioritizing physical condition only, to that of including cognitive fitness for older adults as well.

-Receiving physical care is often what attracts residents to senior living communities.
+Receiving physical care is often what attracts residents to senior living communities and Physical Health is one of our core principles, including strength training and aerobic exercise.
 However, at purpose-driven communities such as Cappella of Pueblo West, encouraging residents to discover or re-discover interests and passions is what helps them to thrive, both physically and cognitively.
-Providing residents with opportunities to achieve can keep the brain active and healthy.
-A Harvard Publishing study done in March of 2020 found that, “If you believe you can improve and you translate that belief into practice, you have a better chance of keeping your mind sharp.”
+Our Rhythms Life enrichment (LE) programs are built upon the “Five Pillars of Wellbeing”: social connection, intellectual engagement, purposeful living, physical health and spiritual growth.
+Providing residents with opportunities to achieve and keep the brain active and healthy.

 Visit Cappella of Pueblo West and discover how community living can enhance your life and bring new opportunities for purpose and growth!